On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-which implies \eqref{f-char}. \end{proof} Now we establish the representation of law of the process $\sinh(R)$, where $R$ is a hyperbolic Bessel process with index $\alpha = 0$, in terms of functionals of independent Brownian motions. \begin{theorem} Let $x \geq 0$ and $R$ be hyperbolic Bessel process starting from $x$ and with the index $\alpha =0$.
+Now we establish a representation of the law of the process $\sinh(R)$, where $R$ is a hyperbolic Bessel process of index $\alpha= 0$, in terms of functionals of independent Brownian motions. \begin{theorem} Let $x \geq0$ and $R$ be a hyperbolic Bessel process of index $\alpha =0$ starting from $x$.
 Then

-where $B,V,Z$ are three independent standard Brownian motions. \end{theorem} \begin{proof} Define $\xi_t= \sinh^2(R_t)$.
-Then the diffusion $\xi$ satisfies the following SDE
+where $B,V,Z$ are three independent standard Brownian motions. \end{theorem} \begin{pf} Define $\xi_t= \sinh^2(R_t)$.
+Then the diffusion $\xi$ satisfies the SDE